 Become a Teaching Artist

 Mark DeGarmo Dance is a not-for-profit organization founded in 1987 as Dynamic Forms, Inc. MDD has produced over 100 dances and 30 international tours involving cultural diplomacy and exchange with 13 countries including Latin America, Europe and Russia.
 Our education programs target NYC PreK-5 public school students and multicultural communities under-served in the dance arts.
-The organization currently serves up to 1,000 students and 150 classroom teachers in 6 public elementary schools in 4 NYC boroughs and over 40,000 individuals annually across all programs.
+The organization currently serves up to 1,000 students and 150 classroom teachers in 6 public elementary schools in 4 NYC boroughs and reaches 90,000 individuals annually across all programs.

 We seek dance teaching artists experienced working in under-served multicultural PreK-5 NYC public schools and communities of color.
 The position is an excellent opportunity for passionate and skilled teaching artists to grow their professional teaching work over the longer term.
 Teaching Artists in Dance & Creativity will report to the Executive & Artistic Director with support from MDD administrative staff.

 - Participate in Mark DeGarmo Dance’s annual, paid Professional Learning Program.

 - Design and organize age-appropriate skills-based and interdisciplinary programs of study (16 lessons) grounded in Dance Arts and the elementary curricula.

 - Write projected and actual lesson plans, meeting notes and evaluations.

 - Facilitate collaborative team teaching with classroom teachers.

 - Create a safe and inclusive learning environment.